dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ### binarytrees
 We can look deeper into the `binarytrees` benchmark and run the program with [perf](https://perf.wiki.kernel.org/index.php/Main_Page). perf can record stacktraces using sampling.
-Thanks to [Brendan Gregg](http://www.brendangregg.com/) we can create [flame graphs](https://github.com/brendangregg/FlameGraph) as interactive SVGs, which is pretty cool:
+Thanks to [Brendan Gregg](http://www.brendangregg.com/) we can create [flame graphs](https://github.com/brendangregg/FlameGraph) as interactive SVGs from the collected stacktraces, which is pretty cool:

 <a href="/images/perf-binarytrees.svg"><img src="/images/perf-binarytrees.svg" alt="binarytrees flame graph"></a>